 Performance conversations aren’t always easy though, and especially for new managers, it’s extremely helpful to have a framework for approaching these discussions.
-Arbinger’s 3A+ framework invites an outward focus into the review process, making it an easy way for managers and employees to regularly check in on their effort and impact.
+Arbinger’s 3A+ development framework invites an outward focus into the review process, making it an easy way for managers and employees to regularly check in on their effort and impact.

 This tool is valuable for new managers looking for help evaluating their impact, and also as a way to help them get comfortable leading and evaluating a team.
-Managers can use this tool to build the outward mindset into their employees’ understanding of their performance.
+Management can use this tool to build the outward mindset into their employees’ understanding of their performance.